msv-lab/llm-play/README.md

 ## Evaluating Results

-Evaluation is enabled using the options `--eval` and `--equals`.
+Evaluation is enabled using the options `-e` and `--equals`.

 This command will output an evaluation table for previously computed responses, checking if they are equal to `Beijing`:

-    llm-query --eval output --equals Beijing
+    llm-query -e output --equals Beijing

 This command will print the evaluation table for only one response, and will also terminate with the zero exit code if the answer is correct: